Hub Climbing Mississauga is open to members and ten punch pass holders.

 Checking out at or before the end of your session is extremely important so we have an up to date occupancy count at all times and helps us with contact tracing.
-We ask that all climbers be out of the building by the end of their climbing time to help us clean and prep the gym for the next group.
+We ask that all climbers be out of the building by the end of their climbing time to allow the next group to have their allotted climbing time.

 DO I MAKE A RESERVATION FOR MYSELF IF I AM OBSERVING OR BELAYING MY CHILD?